-Results Our Major Achievements in 2016-2017 from the Hawkesbury Community Strategic Plan 2013-2032 Challenges in 2016-2017 Completed ✓ 18 Provided economic and community demographic data on council's website Working with regional and state agencies and organisations to secure Partially Completed → 2 to help define local and regional markets. fund and implement a Tourism Strategy.
-Not Completed x 2 Operated the Visitors Information Centre to maintain Level 2 accreditation.
-Progressing priority actions of an Economic Development Strategy.
-3. Commenced a partnership with Western Sydney University Hawkesbury Campus to become a centre of excellence for agriculture, food security, and environmental research.
+Results Our Major Achievements in 2016-2017 from the Hawkesbury Community Strategic Plan 2013-2032 Challenges in 2016-2017 Completed Partially Completed Not Completed ✓ 18 → 2 × 2 Provided economic and community demographic data on council's website to help define local and regional markets.
+Operated the Visitors Information Centre to maintain Level 2 accreditation.
+Commenced a partnership with Western Sydney University Hawkesbury Campus to become a centre of excellence for agriculture, food security, and environmental research.
 Monitoring and lobbying for economic multiplier sectors such as the Defence and Aviation industries.
 Young people supported to attend 18 local employment events.
+Working with regional and state agencies and organisations to secure fund and implement a Tourism Strategy.
+Progressing priority actions of an Economic Development Strategy.